-The gorgeous Albatross ranks as an extremely large, sea-going bird.
-At 12 feet (3.65 m) on average, the albatross’ wingspan is the second greatest of any bird, second only to the Andean Condor – by fractions of an inch.
+- Most notably, the gorgeous Albatross ranks as an extremely large, sea-going bird.
+That ranking occurs because its wingspan is the second greatest of any bird.
+Only the Andean Condor slightly exceeds it.

-The gorgeous birds prefer to nest on craggy shorelines.
-Further, they live much longer than many other birds – as much as 50 years.
-Because of this, they have less pressure to reproduce in numbers, so typically only a single egg is laid at a time.
+Also, the gorgeous birds prefer to nest on craggy shorelines.
+Further, it lives much longer than many other birds.
+This lifespan may reach 50 years.
+Because of this, it has less pressure to reproduce in numbers, so typically only a single egg is laid at a time.

 The stunning Albatross also evolved as a colonial species, typically living and moving in large groups.
 In addition, it also feeds principally on fish, krill, and squid, hunting opportunistically.
 But, it will also scavenge carrion if and when available.

 Finally, all member of this genus now enjoy a certain measure of protection.
 That’s because, in 2004, the Agreement of the Conservation of Albatrosses and Petrels went into effect.
 A total of 13 countries have ratified it to date.